 Published March 19, 2026 | 01:15 GMT

-An Iranian missile attack caused damage at Qatar's main gas facility on its north coast, the defence ministry said on Thursday.
+An Iranian missile attack caused damage at Qatar's main gas facility on its north coast, the defense ministry said on Thursday.

 The "State of Qatar was attacked (by) ballistic missiles, from Iran, which targeted Ras Laffan Industrial City and caused damages", the Qatari defence ministry posted on X.